AmblesideOnline for Groups Form 3B Booklist

 31. Watership Down: An allegorical story that includes "community, connection, relationships, government systems and consequences, what makes a civilization, what makes it humane or inhumane, quests, and more."
 Read what Advisory member Wendi Capehart said about why this book is scheduled.
 (Back)

-32. The History of English Literature for Girls and Boys:
+32. (The History of) English Literature for Boys and Girls:

 Term 1: ch 21 How the Bible to ch 29 The Death of the Poet King